Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences

 \section{Acknowledgments}

-{This work was supported by the FOCUS 4/2007 Program of Foundation for Polish Science, the Polish grants N~N203~302835,N~N203~511238, N~N203~404939, GR 4071, N/ST9/03171, DPN/N176/VIRGO/2009, and the Associated European Laboratory ``Astrophysics Poland-France''.
-We are grateful to Xingjiang Zhu for kindly providing a matlab code to calculate the TaylorT4 waveforms for the BNS population. }
+{ This work was supported by the Polish grants DEC-2011/01/V/ST9/03171, DEC-2011/01/V/ST9/4071, and DEC-2013/01/ASPERA/ST9/00001 of the Associated European Laboratory ``Astrophysics Poland-France''.
+We are grateful to Xingjiang Zhu for kindly providing a matlab code to calculate the TaylorT4 waveforms for the NSNS population. }